appliers/scam/README.md

 # Scammer Payback
 Want to get payback at scammers?
-Read here to learn about how to spam then :)
+Read here to learn about how to spam them :)

 ## Step One:
 To start this installation, you will need a code editor such as [Atom](https://atom.io/) or [VSCode](https://code.visualstudio.com/)<br>